Godoza/Mushroom-Craft-II/README.md

 - Unique world generation and new biomes
 - Dozens of new structures and dungeons
 - Extensive farming, food, and animal mods
+- Magic and power stemming from nature
+- Primitive vehicular transport
-- Questing, progression, and adventure content
+- Questing, progression, and skill trees
-- Performance and quality-of-life improvements
+- Performance and quality of life improvements
+- Creature taming, pets, and an overall comfy cottage-core vibe

 ## Installation